You can drag me around

-If you live in the European Economic Area or Switzerland, then Rootz LTD, a Maltese company, controls your personal data and provides you with the Services.
+If you live in the European Economic Area, or Switzerland, then Rootz LTD, a Maltese company, controls your personal data and provides you with the Services.
 If you are seeking to exercise any of your statutory rights, please contact our Data Protection Officer at [email protected].
-You may also contact us at the following address:
+You may also contact us at:

 Ewropa Business Centre